onadan/AiPal/README.md

 # AI PAL

-This is an ai chatbot createdd using Nodejs as backend, Javascript for frontend and Openai's API.
+This is an AI chatbot created using Nodejs as backend, Javascript for frontend and Openai's API.

-## Run Locally
+### Run Locally

 - clone the repo: git clone git@github.com:onadan/chat_gpt_clone.git
 - cd frontend